Vijaysai-Nunna/Agentic_AI/Masterclass on MongoDB with python and FastAPI.md

 - opening a communicate channel to your MongoDB server.

 #### database = client[db_name]
--Access the database using the client object.
+- Access the database using the client object.
 - Here, you're selecting your target database: "Resume_db".

 #### collection = database[sampled_data]